3 people walking towards the camera

 "I don’t have the suggested background for MATH1115 (i.e., the highest level of school mathematics available in your state if you are Australian).
 Can I still take MATH1115?"

-The short answer is that yes you can, but you must complete Maths Bridging Module 3 (and possibly Bridging Module 2) first.
-This is because we will assume that you are familiar with the highest level of mathematics from school.
-If you are not familiar enough with this required material, you will have to catch up on your own; while also trying to learn all of the new material that we will be going through at a much faster pace than what you are used to from school.
+The short answer is that yes you can, but we strongly recommend that you do some independent study first.
+In particular, you should begin studying Chapters 1 through 6 of the Stewart, "Essential Calculus" textbook as soon as possible (a lot of this content is actually assumed knowledge for MATH1115).
+At the start of MATH1115 we will assume that you are familiar with the highest level of mathematics from school.
+If you are not familiar enough with this required material by then, you will have to catch up on your own while also trying to learn all of the new material that we will be going through at a much faster pace than what you are used to from school.
 It is not a matter of your intention or ability, it is simply that there are a limited number of hours in a day.
-You would need to have a high degree of aptitude and want to deeply understand mathematics for MATH1115 to work out for you, and it is unusual for someone who did not do the highest level of mathematics available to them at school to fit this category.
-Abstract mathematics at university is very different from what you are used to at high school.
-If, against our advice, you are going to take MATH1115 without the required background, you should begin studying Chapters 1 through 6 of the Stewart, "Essential Calculus" textbook as soon as possible (a lot of this content is actually assumed knowledge for MATH1115).
+You would need to have a high degree of aptitude and want to deeply understand mathematics for MATH1115 to work out for you.

 "I don’t have the suggested background for MATH1013, but my degree program or another course I am taking requires me to take MATH1013.
 What should I do?"

-There are two options: (1) Take MATH1003 first, then MATH1013 in second semester and MATH1014 in the Spring Session at the end of the year, or otherwise in first semester of second year.
-Discuss this option with the relevant authority (one of the sub-deans in your college, or the convener for the first year course that requires MATH1013 as a co-requisite).
-(2) Enrol in Maths Bridging Module 2 (and possibly Bridging Module 1) first.
-Option (2) is highly recommended since many students enrolled in double degrees cannot fit an additional course in their sudy program.
+There are two options: (1) Take MATH1003 first, then MATH1013 in second semester and MATH1014 in first semester of second year.
+Discuss this option with the relevant authority (one of the sub-deans in your college, or the convener for the first-year course that requires MATH1013 as a co-requisite).
+(2) Enrol in the Maths Bridging Course first, and then take MATH1013 in the first semester.
+Option (2) is highly recommended since many students enrolled in double degrees cannot fit an additional course in their study program.